cgerikj/binary-greedy-meshing/README.md

 Meshing duration is printed to the console.

 ## Algorithm usage
-The mesher lives in src/mesher.h
+The main implementation is in src/mesher.h

 Input data:
-- std::vector<uint8_t> voxels (values 0-31 usable)
+std::vector<uint8_t> voxels (values 0-31 usable)
-- std::vector<uint8_t> light  (values 0-15 usable)
+std::vector<uint8_t> light  (values 0-15 usable)

-The input data includes duplicate edge data from neighboring chunks which is used for visibility culling and AO.
+* The input data includes duplicate edge data from neighboring chunks which is used for visibility culling and AO.
+For optimal performance, your world data should already be structured this way so that you can feed the data straight into this algorithm.

-Input data is ordered in YXZ and is 64^3 which results in a 62^3 mesh.
+* Input data is ordered in YXZ and is 64^3 which results in a 62^3 mesh.

 Output data:
-- std::vector<uint32_t> of vertices in chunk-space.
+std::vector<uint32_t> of vertices in chunk-space.

 ## Mesh details